...

 P – Pansexual

-Pansexual individuals are attracted to people regardless of their sex or gender identity, focusing instead on the person as a whole.
+Pansexual individuals are attracted to people regardless of their sex or gender identity.
+They typically focus on the person as a whole and disregard the regular gender norms.

 GQ – Gender Queer